Asheville Venue and Retreat Center Stewards

 - Systems Dynamics : DNA patterns in Individual and Organizational systems

 - Nature walks

 Alan is a business and finance leader, experienced building collaborative teams and cultures.
 Extensive turnaround consulting experience also adds valuable insights in his role of stewarding companies – and places.

 To “us” the owners, the real “us” includes the many people who have lived and worked here, past and present.
-“Us” includes the four-legged pets and farm animals (read: dogs and goats!) that you may meet.
-It also includes all the wild creatures that, with good fortune, may cross your path.
-It includes the koi fish, dragonflies, and fireflies.
+“Us” includes the four-legged pets and farm animals (read: dogs and goats!) and the wild creatures that, with good fortune, may cross your path.
+And koi fish, dragonflies, and fireflies.

 Bend of Ivy Community

 An amazing BOI team thoughtfully care for the land, buildings, culinary experiences and people.